cybercom-finland/vagrant-deltacloud-provider/README.md

 ### SSH authentication

-* `keypair_name` - The name of the key pair register in nova to associate with the VM.
+* `keypair_name` - The name of the key pair register in Deltacloud to associate with the VM.
 The public key should be the matching pair for the private key configured with `config.ssh.private_key_path` on Vagrant.
 * `public_key_path` - if `keypair_name` is not provided, the path to the public key will be used by vagrant to generate a keypair on the Deltacloud cloud.
 The keypair will be destroyed when the VM is destroyed.